GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 ## The basics {: #basics }

-When you submit an extension for review, the review team will review the extension for compliance with the [Developer Program Policies][doc-dpp] and, if any violations are found, take appropriate [enforcement actions][header-enforcement].
+When you submit an extension for review, the review team will review the extension for compliance with the [developer program policies][doc-dpp] and, if any violations are found, take appropriate [enforcement actions][header-enforcement].

 Existing items are also reviewed periodically for compliance.
-We do this because the extension ecosystem is constantly evolving: as malicious actors evolve their attacks or exploits are discovered, the review process must also evolve in order to respond.
-Also, as the Developer Program Policies change, we need to ensure that existing published items comply with current policy in order to protect end users.
+We do this because the extension ecosystem is constantly evolving; as malicious actors evolve their attacks or exploits are discovered, the review process must also evolve in response.
+Also, as the developer program policies change, we need to ensure that existing published items comply with current policy in order to protect end users.

 ## Review times {: #review-time }